charliespy/Power-Outages-Analysis/README.md

 Our dataset, spanning from January 2000 to July 2016, catalogs major power outages across the United States that affected over 50,000 customers or precipitating losses exceeding 300 MW.

-Through the study, we hope to answer, "How do power outages that stem from different affect people's lives last differently?"
+Through the study, we hope to answer, "How do power outages that stem from different causes affect people's lives differently?"
 In order to answer this question, we will investigate the correlation between different causes of power outages and see if their distributions are different.

 Here is an explanation of what each column in the selected dataset `power_select` means: